RobertsLab/resources/protocols/External_Protocols/OA-titration-updatingSOP.md

 5. Place an empty cup in position zero.
 6. Press the left blue button on top of the Rondolino to turn carousel 180˚ back to position zero.

-#### Purge Acid Line

-1. On the touchscreen of the titrator, press ```PURGE 3x```, press ```START```.
-2. After the purging cycle, press the left blue button on top of the Rondolino to turn carousel 180˚and remove the acid cup.
-3. Discard the acid in the hazardous waste jug.
-4. Rinse the acid cup with DI water and leave inverted on drying rack above sink.
-5. Add 60mL of fresh DI water to the DI cup and place in position zero.
-6. Press the left blue button on top of the Rondolino to rotate carousel 180˚ back to position zero.
 ---

 ## 2. pH CALIBRATION